elielalbuquerque/sudoku-python/README.md

 Before insert confirm if this is a valid sudoku board.

-Second step is to run the [_main.py_] and select the algoritm to solve the board.
+Second step is to run the [_main.py_] and select the algorithm to solve the board.
 Chose one of four options, 1 resolve using BFS, 2 resolve using aStar, 3 resolve using both and 4 exit of program.

  ## Extra Options
- ### Input Board to Solve
+ ### Test Solving Algorithms

+For testing performance of both algorithms we use [py-sudoku project](https://pypi.org/project/py-sudoku/).
+We imported this project to our code to edit de print method with objective to facilitate the coversion of sudoku board to array.

+For generate the tests boards and calculate yours outpus run tests.py

 # Prerequisites